Ikd28/DATAPROBLEM/README.md

 # DATAPROBLEM PART 1
+The codes I wrote for this question can run on any IDE but should have the same name as my CSV file.

-From the Data given in the CSV file, the inference that I came up with was that, there was a lot of data given and at some point in graph visualization it can be seen that there is a decline and an increase at each point.
+From the Data given in the CSV file, the inference that I came up with was that, there were a lot of data given and at some point in graph visualization it can be seen that there is a decline and an increase at each point which doesn't show the progress we want to see.
+I wrote a code to visualize just 100 patients and check their progress and I couldn't draw any conclusion from that graph.
+I have attached a screenshot of how it looked like.
 In the graph visualization the data provided changes on several points.
 The assumption I can draw from the data is dividing them into smaller sets for proper visualization.